szabogabor91/gimlet-website/src/blog/the-last-mile-problem-with-kubernetes.md

 Just like the name, namespace and replica fields, the ingress configuration too has its matching entry in the `questions.yaml` file.

-In addition to the common fields, it specifies the `resource` field too, which tells Gimlet to add the `ingress.yaml` to the generated Kustomize resource file list.
+In addition to the common fields, it specifies the `resource` field, which tells Gimlet to add the `ingress.yaml` to the generated Kustomize resource file list.

 questions.yaml
 ```yaml